モロッコ

 • Breakfast

-• Private car transfer We will pick you up at your hotel and head to Marrakech.
+• Private car transfer We will pick you up at the hotel and head to Marrakech.

-Kelaat M'Gouna, which we pass through along the way, is known for its "Rose Festival" and features vast farmland and fragrant rose hedgerows.
+On the way, we pass through Kelaat M'Gouna, known for its "Rose Festival", where vast farmland and fragrant rose hedges spread out.

 • Image from PlaceId: ChIJVyBCd0AQuw0RAKs3m1LLsyY Image from PlaceId: ChIJVyBCd0AQuw0RAKs3m1LLsyY Image from PlaceId: ChIJVyBCd0AQuw0RAKs3m1LLsyY Image from PlaceId: ChIJVyBCd0AQuw0RAKs3m1LLsyY Image from PlaceId: ChIJVyBCd0AQuw0RAKs3m1LLsyY Image from PlaceId: ChIJVyBCd0AQuw0RAKs3m1LLsyY

-• Ait Benhaddou sightseeing This UNESCO World Heritage site is believed to have been built around the 11th century and was an important stop on the Saharan trade routes connecting Marrakech, Ouarzazate, and the southern desert.
-Walk through the narrow streets up to the former granary and enjoy panoramic views of the surrounding landscape.
+• Ait Benhaddou sightseeing This UNESCO World Heritage site is believed to have been built around the 11th century and was an important hub on the Sahara trade routes linking Marrakech, Ouarzazate, and the southern desert.
+Walk through the narrow streets up to the granary ruins and enjoy panoramic views of the surrounding landscape.
 [English Guide]

 • Image from PlaceId: ChIJORRBIGHgug0ROhLsoGQPCU0 Image from PlaceId: ChIJORRBIGHgug0ROhLsoGQPCU0 Image from PlaceId: ChIJORRBIGHgug0ROhLsoGQPCU0 Image from PlaceId: ChIJORRBIGHgug0ROhLsoGQPCU0 Image from PlaceId: ChIJORRBIGHgug0ROhLsoGQPCU0 Image from PlaceId: ChIJORRBIGHgug0ROhLsoGQPCU0

-• High Atlas Mountains / Tizi n'Tichka Pass Climb the High Atlas Mountains and admire Mount Toubkal, the highest peak at 4,167 meters.
-Stop at the Tizi n'Tichka Pass (elevation 2,260 meters) near the summit and enjoy the beautiful mountain scenery.
+• High Atlas Mountains / Tizi n'Tichka Pass Climb the High Atlas Mountains and view the highest peak, Mount Toubkal (4,167 meters).
+Stop at the Tizi n'Tichka pass (elevation 2,260 meters) near the summit to enjoy the beautiful mountain scenery.
 [English Guide]

 • Attachment Image from Itinerary Row: 191305 Image from PlaceId: ChIJRygonxvJug0ReFE-mLw_nxo Image from PlaceId: ChIJRygonxvJug0ReFE-mLw_nxo Image from PlaceId: ChIJRygonxvJug0ReFE-mLw_nxo Image from PlaceId: ChIJRygonxvJug0ReFE-mLw_nxo Image from PlaceId: ChIJRygonxvJug0ReFE-mLw_nxo